 2. Search and select your laptop model number.
-(Use On-Screen keyboard help to search.)
+(Use the On-Screen keyboard help to search.)

-3. Now, instead of keyboard driver only.
+3. Now, instead of a keyboard driver only.
 You will able to find out Synaptics TouchPad Driver.

 3. And, this driver package comes with a keyboard, mouse (TouchPad), and input device driver.

 4. So, you just need to download it.
-And, then run the driver software to install.
+And, then run the driver software to install it.

 Note: If your manufacturer does provide a separate driver for the keyboard.
 Then, don’t download the Synaptics driver.